 Here’s the result:

-As you can see, the chart is live even on the web page.
+As you can see, the chart is live also on the web page!

 With SpreadsheetConverter, you can easily publish both simple and complex spreadsheets and charts on the web.
-Everything is live, and if you change any of the cells in the spreadsheet, the live charts immediately reflect the new values.
+Everything is live.
+If you change the value in any of the fields on the page, both the live chart and all other cells immediately reflect the new values.

 With SpreadsheetConverter you can deliver advanced calculation and visualization tools to an unlimited number of users from one common central location.
-You don’t have to distribute files that eventually become outdated, and your users don’t need a license for Excel (or any other program).
+You don’t have to distribute files that eventually become outdated.
+Your users don’t even need a license for Excel.

 Converting spreadsheets to web format makes it very easy to import them into your blog or website.
 Here are tutorials on how to do this in various popular environments: